Decorative trim adds timeless character and visual appeal

 For an authentic, historic look, check out salvage outlets for reclaimed wood molding from old, deconstructed houses.

 As a natural material, wood will respond to changes in humidity so it’s not for rooms with a lot of moisture.

-(Above) An elaborate ceiling medallion takes the contemporary edge off this hyper-modern kitchen in a historic townhouse.
-Its circumference is the same as the chandelier suspended from it.
+(Above) An elaborate ceiling medallion takes the contemporary edge off this hyper-modern kitchen in Kavi and David’s historic townhouse.
 Original molding frames the doorway.
-A deep brown finish connects it to the center island.

 Unless you are an experienced DIYer, it’s best to work with a pro when selecting the size of molding for a particular application.
 Do match the molding to your home’s era and décor.
 Note that mid-century architecture, in its drive to streamline, did away with most ornamentation so it will be hard to find examples from this time.
 However, very simple trim—molding, baseboard, and casings—can enhance even a very contemporary or minimal space to make the room feel truly finished.
 Here, paint the trim the same color as the walls.

 The array of styles and range of materials make molding a simple and fairly thrifty addition to a room—once you’ve made your selection!
 It can transform a room without requiring you to move a single wall or replace a bit of furniture.
 If your home has a historic or traditional heritage, you have much more leeway for choosing different types of molding, including very elaborate styles.
 Look at pictures of historic homes online or in books for period-appropriate inspiration and guidance.

 Looking for more ways to add character to your home?
 Hardwood flooring provides a classic look that stands the test of time.